Trade Secrets, Non-Competes & Employee Mobility

 ArentFox Schiff stands apart because of our integrated approach.
 We pair attorneys from our industry-leading practices with our top litigators to create a formidable team.
 No matter the issue — from obtaining a preliminary injunction to assembling a veteran trial team — we help you marshal the facts, understand the law, and make informed decisions before events take control.

 Many of our team members have technical backgrounds and advanced degrees that enable them to fully understand both the underlying technology and the law.
+They use this knowledge and experience to contribute to teaching efforts by frequently speaking at events and conferences about pressing Trade Secrets laws.
 Finally, because trade secret misappropriation cases often lead to criminal investigations and potential prosecution by state or federal authorities, we regularly draw upon the experience of our white-collar practice.

 How We Help